Diegratia/Calorify/README.md

 # Calorify

-Calorify-Backend is the backend component of Calorify, a calorie tracking application that allows users to get optimal daily calorie recommendations and track their calorie intake.
+Calorify-Backend is the backend component of Calorify, a calorie tracking application that allows users to get optimal daily calorie recommendations and track users calorie intake.

 ## Documentation